Edge-colored 3-uniform hypergraphs without rainbow paths of length 3 and applications to Ramsey theory: Concluding remarks

 \begin{problem} Given a disconnected 3-graph $H$, does it hold that $f(H, \mathcal{T})=R_2(H)$? \end{problem}

 \begin{problem} Given a 3-graph $H$ with $R_2(H)=|V(H)|\geq 7$, does it hold that $f(H, \mathcal{L})=R_2(H)$? \end{problem}

 Our main results focus on 3-uniform paths of length three.
-For higher uniformity or longer length, there are numerous different paths.
+For higher uniformity or longer length, there are numerous different ways to define a path.
 Even for a tight or loose path $P$, the structures of rainbow $P$-free edge-colorings are more complicated.
 Therefore, we propose the following problem as the first step towards solving the problem for paths of higher uniformity or longer length.

 \begin{problem} Let $n$ be a positive integer. \begin{itemize} \item[{\rm (i)}] For the 3-uniform tight path $\mathbb{P}^{(3)}_{4}$ or loose path $P^{(3)}_4$, characterize the structures of edge-colored $K^{(3)}_n$ without rainbow $\mathbb{P}^{(3)}_{4}$ and $P^{(3)}_4$, respectively.